VanderCook College of Music (accredited by North Central and NASM)

-All of the 2018 summer courses may be taken either for a non-credit fee from Music Workshops, Ltd. ($569) OR for 3 graduate semester credits ($889) from VanderCook College of Music.
-Registration for the 3 G credit courses is entirely through Music Workshops, Ltd. No additional application is necessary.
-Do not contact VanderCook College of Music to register; they will only send you back to us.
+All of the 2019 summer courses may be taken either for a non-credit fee from Music Workshops, LLC, ($569) OR for 3 graduate semester credits ($889) from VanderCook College of Music.
+Registration for the 3 G credit courses is entirely through Music Workshops, LLC.
+No additional application is necessary.
+(Do not contact VanderCook College of Music to register; they will only send you back to us).

 Upgrading to Graduate Credit from a Prior Non-credit Tuition Registration

 It is possible for you to upgrade from a prior Non-credit Tuition ($569) to 3 G Credits ($889) by paying the $320 difference.
 It is common for a school district to pay the non-credit fee and for teachers to upgrade at their own expense.
-Within the first three days of the workshop, mail a check for $320 to Music Workshops, Ltd, PO Box 3697, Minneapolis, MN 55403.
-OR mail credit card information (include CC#, full name visible on CC, expiration date, 3-digit CVS#, zip code associated with the card).
+Within the first three days of the workshop, register for the graduate credit using the online check-out (see below).

-Include the following information in your mailing: Name, SS#, US Citizen (yes or no), last college attended, highest degree granted (letters only, ie., BME, etc.).
+You will need to supply the following information: Name, SS#, US Citizen (yes or no), last college attended that resulted in a degree earned, highest degree granted (letters only, ie., BME, MM, etc.).

 Requirements for receiving a satisfactory grade if registered for credit

 Full attendance at all class meetings.
 Please plan on spending at least eight-to-ten hours each day.

 Completion of the Curriculum Project (submitted 2-3 weeks after workshop).